cambyse/PO-LGP/share/projects/rosors/README.rst

 2013-11-14 Thu
 -----------------

- - Turn RosOrs into a full ROS dependency.
+ - DONE Turn RosOrs into a full ROS dependency.
    What should be in scripts/, src/ etc?
    See resources on ros packages: http://wiki.ros.org/rosbuild/Packages More precisely::